menachemkorf/frontend-nanodegree-mobile-portfolio/README.md

 To open, download the repo to your machine, and open the index.html in your browser, for the pizza page click on the Cam's Pizzeria link.

 The main page downloads quickly by minimizing the critical rendering path.
-I've tested it in pagespeedinsights from google (using ngrok) and got a score of 96 for desktop and 95 for mobile.
+I've tested it in pagespeedinsights from google (using ngrok) and got a score of 96 for desktop and 95 for mobile.(I included snapshots of the score in this repo).

 When you scroll in the pizza page the pizzas will animate smoothly at a frame rate of 60 frames per second.
 When you change the pizza size it responds in less than 5 ms.